-Some elements of gait normally change with aging; others do not.
+Some elements of gait normally change as people get older; others do not.

-Gait velocity (speed of walking) remains stable until about age 70; it then declines about 15%/decade for usual gait and 20%/decade for fast walking.
-Gait velocity is a powerful predictor of mortality—as powerful as an older person's number of chronic medical conditions and hospitalizations.
-After age 75, slow walkers die ≥ 6 years earlier than normal velocity walkers and ≥ 10 years earlier than fast velocity walkers.
-Gait velocity slows because older people take shorter steps at the same rate (cadence).
-The most likely reason for shortened step length (the distance from one heel strike to the next) is weakness of the calf muscles, which propel the body forward; calf muscle strength is substantially decreased in older adults.
-However, older people seem to compensate for decreased lower calf power by using their hip flexor and extensor muscles more than young adults.
+Speed of walking slows because older people take shorter steps.
+The most likely reason for shortened step length (the distance from one heel strike to the next) is weakness of the calf muscles.
+Calf muscles propel the body forward, and calf muscle strength declines with age.
+However, older people seem to compensate for decreased calf strength by using their hip flexor and extensor muscles more than young adults.

-Cadence (reported as steps/minute) does not change with aging.
-Each person has a preferred cadence, which is related to leg length and usually represents the most energy-efficient rhythm.
+Cadence, which is the number of steps taken in a minute, does not slow down with age.
+Every person has a preferred cadence, which is related to leg length.
 Tall people take longer steps at a slower cadence; short people take shorter steps at a faster cadence.

-Double stance time (ie, time with both feet on the ground during ambulation—a more stable position for moving the center of mass forward) increases with age.
-The percentage of time in double stance goes from 18% in young adults to ≥ 26% in healthy older adults.
-Increased time in double stance reduces the time the swing leg has to advance and shortens step length.
-Older people may increase their double stance time even more when they walk on uneven or slippery surfaces, when they have impaired balance, or when they are afraid of falling.
+Double stancetime refers to the time when both feet are on the ground while taking a step.
+This phase of a step is a more stable position for moving forward than when only one foot is on the ground.
+The percentage of time spent in double stance increases with age.
+Older people may increase the time spent in double stance even more when they walk on uneven or slippery surfaces, when they feel off-balance, or when they are afraid of falling.
 They may appear as if they are walking on slippery ice.

 Walking posture changes only slightly with aging.
-Older adults walk upright, with no forward lean.
-However, older people walk with greater anterior (downward) pelvic rotation and increased lumbar lordosis.
-This posture change is usually due to a combination of weak abdominal muscles, tight hip flexor muscles, and increased abdominal fat.
-Older people also walk with their legs rotated laterally (toes out) about 5°, possibly because of a loss of hip internal rotation or in order to increase lateral stability.
-Foot clearance in swing is unchanged with advancing age.
+Older people walk upright, with no forward lean.
+However, older people walk with more downward rotation of the pelvis and with an increased curve of the lower back (called lumbar lordosis).
+Usually, weak abdominal muscles, tight hip flexor muscles, and increased abdominal fat contribute to this change in posture.
+Older people also walk with their legs rotated laterally (toes out) about 5 degrees, possibly because their hips are less able to turn inward or they are trying to increase stability.
+Foot clearance in swing is unchanged with age.